nhs-digital-gp-it-futures/platform/local-kubernetes/README.md

 To run the system, you need to create a secret in kubernetes to access the private container registry, as per the [Connect Local Kubernetes with our Private Container Registry Instructions](../Docs/DevSetup/k8s-private-registry.md).

-You will also need a secret for the local instances of sql server - `kubectl create secret generic mssql --from-literal=SA_PASSWORD="<YOUR PASSWORD>" -n buyingcatalogue`
+You will also need a secret for the local instances of sql server - `kubectl create secret generic mssql --from-literal=SA_PASSWORD="<YOUR PASSWORD>" -n buyingcatalogue`. **Password must be 8 characters**.

 ## Launching / Tearing Down the Environment